Boston Slip and Fall Lawyer

 While some falls are minor, you can seriously injure yourself if you cannot break your fall or fall from a greater height.
 When most people fall, they often put their arms or legs in front of them to break the fall.
 If you cannot break your fall for whatever reason, you could hit the ground quite hard.
 Similarly, if you slipped and fell while standing on a high ledge, your fall could be disastrous.

 Do not assume that your damages are automatically not worth covering because you were injured in a slip and fall.
 You deserve to be compensated and the people responsible for your accident must be held accountable.
 Call our Boston slip and fall attorneys for assistance.

-The Role of Negligence in Slip and Fall Accidents
+Proving Negligence in a Boston Slip and Fall Accident

 If a slip and fall case makes it to civil court, Massachusetts’ modified comparative negligence rule would be used to determine if the injured plaintiff was at all negligent in connection with the accident.
 Under the state’s modified comparative negligence system, the plaintiff’s percentage of fault can reduce any damages awarded to them.

-For instance, if the jury finds the victim 30 percent responsible for their slip and fall, the property owner may only be on the hook for 70 percent of total damages.
-Moreover, under Massachusetts law, injured plaintiffs can not recover damages from a property owner if they are deemed more than 50 percent at fault for their own accident.
+For instance, if the jury finds the victim 30% responsible for their slip and fall, the property owner may only be on the hook for 70% of total damages.
+Moreover, under Massachusetts law, injured plaintiffs cannot recover damages from a property owner if they are deemed more than 50% at fault for their own accident.